MycroftAI/documentation/_drafts/Mycroft-for-Android.md

 ### Connecting to a `mycroft-core` instance

-@TODO will need to figure this out
+@TODO not sure how this works

 ### Pairing Mycroft for Android